jamesonrader/AudioQR/README.md

   <br><br>
   <img src="http://qraider.com/XT/images/purdue.gif">
 </p>

+* Location-based “push” notifications.
+Audience members can be segmented by proximity to various speakers.

 * Commands without a data connection.
 Because the software is triggered by sound, it can perform even where there is no data connection, WIFI, or Bluetooth.